 The Teensy OctoWS2811 Adapter lets the Teensy 3.2 thru Teensy 4.1 connect to thousands of WS2811, WS2812 and WS2812B addressable LEDs.
 When used with the OctoWS2811 library, it uses DMA (Direct Memory Access) for complex high-speed animation.

-We also offer a version with gold male header pins pre-installed to allow the Adapter to plug into a breadboard or our Prototyping System for Teensy 4.1 baseboard.
+We also offer a version with female headers installed to easily mount a Teensy 4.0 or other Teensy board and another with male header pins installed to allow the adapter to plug into a solderless breadboard or female headers.

 - Teensy OctoWS2811 Adapter

 - Male header pins or female header optionally installed